lukaszdworako/PCRS_236_Parsons/pcrs/problems_fa_visuals/README.md

 3. Accomodations for difficulty you encountered.

 A: The bulk of the Django/app development occured after June 22nd, where I had my last midterm.
 Since then I've had issues with:
-- Django IMPORTED_APPS
+- Django IMPORTED_APPS (I emailed you about this just earlier today)
-- Django documentation
+- Django documentation (trying to use it to debug things and find fields that I can use is very difficult)
-- PADS library
+- PADS library (does. not. import.)
 I'm not very proficient at checking long dependency chains and resolving very unhelpful errors, so it took me more than a couple days to fix these (the PADS error still going unfixed).
 I'm going to try to fix this in the next couple of days, but it's not going to be easy.

 4. Where am I going to use this in 236/263?